 Water helps to suppress the appetite naturally and is the best treatment for fluid retention.

 When people feel hungry, they may actually be thirsty!
 Drinking more water than recommended does not cause bloating or water retention when you have normally functioning heart and kidneys.
 Excess water is very quickly eliminated, and allows the body to function properly.
 If you have a consistent problem with water retention, too much salt may be to blame.
 Processed foods contain a tremendous amount of salt.
 The more salt you eat, the more water your system needs to get rid of it.
 If you don’t get enough water you will feel bloated.
 But getting rid of unneeded salt is easy – just drink more water!
 The more you drink the more ya shrink!

 Water is such an integral part in our overall health and wellness.
 Often people complain that they don’t like the “taste” of water.
 Instead of purchasing processed and sugar-filled bottled “health” waters, or adding crystallized (sugar) flavoring, consider adding fruits like berries, or lemons to your water.
 Or you can even try mint & cucumber for more of a “cocktail” flavor!

 Our certified and educated staff at Elite Sports Clubs are a wealth of knowledge when it comes to this and other topics!
-You are always welcome to consult our trainers & Registered Dietitian for health & nutrition advice.
+You are always welcome to consult our trainers & nutrition coaches for health & nutrition advice.
 Interested in becoming a member at our clubs?
 Stop in for a tour of any of our 5 Elite Sports Clubs locations.
 We look forward to seeing you soon!

 How many glasses (or ounces) of water do you drink each day?
 Do you drink it plain, or add in some healthy “flavors”?
 Tell us in the comments!